-Between 2016 and 2031 provision will be made through granting planning permissions and the allocations of sites for 6,199 new dwellings and 906 hectares of employment land to support 4350 net additional jobs and 1950m2 retail / community floorspace.
+Between 2016 and 2031 provision will be made through granting planning permission and the allocation of land in this plan for at least 6,150 new dwellings, 4,350 net additional jobs and 1950m2 retail / community floorspace.

-New housing development will be located within (as shown on the Proposals
+New housing development will be located within (as shown on the Policies Map):

-Map Policies Map):
+- 4) The urban area on suitable and deliverable brownfield sites; - 5) A south west extension of the town (which benefits from outline planning permission) of approximately 1250 new dwellings in accordance with policy HSG4: - 6) An extension of the town at High Tunstall of approximately 1200 new dwellings in accordance with policy HSG5 and ; - 7) Sites at Wynyard of approximately 732 new dwellings in accordance with policy HSG6;

-- 4) 4) The urban area on suitable and deliverable brownfield sites; - 2) 5) A south west extension of the town (which benefits from outline planning permission) of approximately 1250 new dwellings in accordance with policy HSG4; - 3) 6) An extension of the town at High Tunstall of approximately 1200 new dwellings in accordance with policy HSG5 and ; - 4) 7) Sites at Wynyard of approximately 732 new dwellings in accordance with policy HSG6; - 5) 8) Extensions of the villages of Elwick (HSG7 approximately 35 dwellings) and Hart (HSG8 approximately 50 dwellings).
+8) Extensions of the villages of Elwick (HSG7 - approximately 35 dwellings) and Hart (HSG8 - approximately 50 dwellings).

-Development for employment uses will be located at land committed for (as shown on the Proposals Map Policies Map):
+Development for employment uses will be located at land committed for (as shown on the Policies Map):

-- 4) 9) A Prestige Employment Location at Wynyard Business Park as identified in Policy EMP1 and comprising approximately 35 hectares (ha) of available land; - 2) 10) Higher Quality Employment site at Queen's Meadow (approximately 45ha available) as identified in Policies EMP2; - 3) 11 General Employment sites at the Southern Business Zone (approximately 24ha available) and Oakesway (approximately 19ha available) as identified in Policy EMP3; - 4) 12) Specialist industrial sites at The Port (approximately 60ha available) and North Graythorp (approximately 18ha available) as identified in policy EMP4.
+- 9) A Prestige Employment Location at Wynyard Business Park as identified in Policy EMP1 and comprising approximately 35 hectares (ha) of available land; - 10) Higher Quality Employment site at Queen's Meadow (approximately 45ha available) as identified in Policies EMP2; - 11) General Employment sites at the Southern Business Zone (approximately 24ha available) and Oakesway (approximately 19ha available) as identified in Policy EMP3; - 12) Specialist industrial sites at The Port (approximately 60ha available) and North Graythorp (approximately 18ha available) as identified in policy EMP4.
 Other land for specialist industry is not available as it sits within the ownership of existing occupiers.

-A strategic site of approximately 140 ha will be safeguarded near to the existing power station for a potential new Nuclear Power Station (EMP5) as shown on the Proposals Map Policies Map.
+A strategic site of approximately 140 ha will be safeguarded near to the existing power station for a potential new Nuclear Power Station (EMP5) as shown on the Policies Map.

-Areas suitable for wind turbine development are identified in Policy CC4 and on the Proposals Map Policies Map.
+Areas suitable for wind turbine development are identified in Policy CC4 and on the Policies Map.

 The vitality and viability of centres in the Borough will be protected and enhanced.
 Depending on scale, town centre uses will be directed towards the most appropriate centre in the hierarchy.
-The defined hierarchy and sequential preference of the centres in the Borough are detailed below and shown on the Proposals Map Policies Map:
+The defined hierarchy and sequential preference of the centres in the Borough are detailed below and shown on the Policies Map: